Board of Directors

-He holds a Ph.D. in Mass Communication from the University of Iowa, an M.A. in Religion from Westminster Theological Seminary in Philadelphia, PA, and a B.A. in Philosophy from Dordt College in Sioux Center, IA.
+He holds a Ph.D. in Mass Communication (University of Iowa), an M.A. in Religion (Westminster Theological Seminary, PA), and a B.A. in Philosophy (Dordt College, IA).

-He and wife Beverlee have been married for more than 45 years and blessed with two married children, 10 grandsons, and two grand princesses.
+He and wife Beverlee have been married for more than 45 years and blessed with two married children and 12 grandchildren.

 Uri Brito was born in Natal, Brazil.
 He has lived in the United States for over 20 years.
 He received his Bachelor’s in Pastoral Studies from Clearwater Christian College and graduated from Reformed Theological Seminary with an M.Div.
 He is a certified counselor through the Association of Biblical Counselors (ABC).

 Pastor Brito has been the Senior Pastor of Providence Church in Pensacola, Fl. since 2009.
 He is the editor of The Church-Friendly Family and the author of The Trinitarian Father.
 He is married to Melinda and they have four children.

 Rusty grew up in Covington, Louisiana.
 He received a B.S. in Management from Louisiana Tech University in 2001.
 Rusty has split his career between the fields of real estate and ministry administration.
 He moved to Moscow, Idaho in 2005, after a stint in classical school administration, to study theology at Greyfriars’ Hall.
 He taught at Logos School during this time, and then became the staff deacon for Christ Church in Moscow, Idaho.

 He’s had the privilege of leading or assisting ministries serving international students, pregnant teens, ex-convicts, the homeless, and other demographics in need.
 He is currently a real estate developer and manager and an elder at Valley Covenant Church in Lewiston, ID.

 Rusty is married to Melodie Anne, his partner in ministry and the tireless homeschool mom of five sons and one daughter.